inex/ixp-manager-docs-md/docs/dev/introduction.md

 ## Database / ORMs

-As of v6.0.0, IXP Manager uses the Laravel Eloquent ORM, replacing the Doctrine ORM used in previous versions.
+IXP Manager uses the Laravel Eloquent ORM.

 > a) do not change the schema of any existing table.
 This would need to be done in IXP Manager core via Eloquent as part of a new release and should be discussed with the core developers.
 >